Xiaohong-Deng/algorithms/README.md

 Documentations are available under the subdirectory, including papers from which my code implementation employed various techniques.

-Also there is a random graph generator in C which employs `srand48` and `drand48` that are only available in Unix like system.

 ### ML and AI Algorithms
 | Folder |
 |--------|